Klortiz/cse15l-lab-reports/lab3.md

 > You know what else doesn't want periods at the end of their input?
 > Type-files!
 (That's next bonus example).

-To search for a file with a file-type at the end of its name, you do this:
+Last but not least, to search for a file with a file-type at the end of its name, you do this:
-`$ find -regex '.*fileType'` (Note that there's no period at the end of the file-type)
+`$ find -regex '.*fileType'` (Note that there's no period at the end of the file-type).

 ![image](https://user-images.githubusercontent.com/122419405/218335773-dfee7a1b-e1c6-4b7b-872d-b7ae7bce58a5.png)